GuanceCloud/datakit/internal/export/doc/en/inputs/flameshot.md

 1. **Monitor**: Flameshot continuously polls the resource levels of target processes within the main container.
 1. **Trigger**: When thresholds are met (e.g., CPU > 80%) or an HTTP API request is received, a collection task is triggered.
-1. **Execute**: Based on the configured language type (currently supporting Java and Go), it invokes the corresponding profiler workflow for the target process.
+1. **Execute**: Based on the configured language type (currently supporting Java, Go, and Python), it invokes the corresponding profiler workflow for the target process.
-1. **Collect**: The generated Profile files (e.g., `.jfr` or `.pprof`) are subsequently uploaded to the data observability center.
+1. **Collect**: The generated Profile files (e.g., `.jfr`, `.pprof`, or py-spy raw collapsed text) are subsequently uploaded to the data observability center.
 1. **Timed**: After configuring `FLAMESHOT_AUTO_PROFILING`, it periodically collects profiling data for all matched processes.
 The sample duration defaults to 30 seconds and can be adjusted through `FLAMESHOT_AUTO_PROFILING_DURATION`.
 1. **OOM Summary**: When a container `oom_kill` increment is detected, Flameshot tries to automatically parse `-XX:+HeapDumpOnOutOfMemoryError` and `-XX:HeapDumpPath=...` from the target Java process arguments.
 If the dump file is generated inside the shared volume, Flameshot finds the corresponding `.hprof` and uploads a summary log.